matthiaskoch/Burst-plotter/README.md

 # How to plot:

-You need a Burst Wallet and your Burst ID (not your wallet adress) Check this before first start
+You need a Burst Wallet and your Burst ID (not your wallet adress).

+Check this before first start:

 counts = 2
 To test your system, start with less... later you can make 100.. or 1000..